nqminds/FileDOWN/README.md

   .on('close', function () { console.log('Go ahead, make my day!') })
 ```

 Note in this example we're not even bothering to use callbacks on our `.put()` methods even though they are async.
-We know that MemDOWN operates immediately so the data will go straight into the store.
+We know that FileDOWN operates immediately so the data will go straight into the store.

 Running our example gives: